hxssxnshahid/GITHUB-ASSISTANT/README.md

 - **Upload timeouts**: Large uploads have a 1-hour timeout limit
 - **File size warnings**: You'll be warned about large files before upload

-## 🚨 Important Security Notes
+## 🔐 Security & SmartScreen

-- Never share your GitHub Personal Access Token
+- Never share your GitHub Personal Access Token.
+Keep it private.
-- The token is stored locally on your computer in `github_config.json`
-- The config file is automatically excluded from Git commits via `.gitignore`
-- If you suspect your token is compromised, revoke it on GitHub and create a new one
-- Always use tokens with minimal required permissions
+- Windows SmartScreen may warn about unsigned scripts/executables.
+This project ships as source and batch files; you can review and run locally.
+If you package it as an EXE for distribution, consider code-signing to avoid SmartScreen prompts.

 ## 🐛 Troubleshooting